 You can check in to your room from 2.30pm onwards (better & best rooms from 1pm).
 Please join us for afternoon tea.

-This morning we drive to Kinlochmore and Kinlochleven, where we walk to the Grey Mare’s Tail Waterfall.
-This spectacular waterfall will enable us to practice a variety of techniques to capture moving water.
-Moving on to the village of Glencoe we explore the surrounding landscape, including a walk to and around Glencoe Lochan where the scenery will present many more photographic opportunities.
-If time permits we may explore Glencoe valley stopping at Loch Achtriochtan and after a short walk encounter another stunning vista with river and falls.
-Following dinner you are free to join other guests for the evening or join in an informal presentation and discussion on image management and post capture processing.
+Commencing with a scenic tour around Loch Leven with photo stops, we arrive at the village of Glen Coe and explore the surrounding landscape, including a walk to Glen Coe Lochan where the scenery will present many photographic opportunities.
+If time permits, we will explore the Glen Coe valley to King's House Hotel and Black Rock Cottage.
+Following dinner, you are free to join other guests for the evening or join in an informal presentation and discussion on image management and post-capture processing.

-After a hearty breakfast we first explore Corran and then catch the ferry over Loch Linnhe, taking the road north to Inverscaddle Bay, stopping for views across the Loch towards mighty Ben Nevis.
-We journey on around Loch Eil to Corpach, the Caledonian Canal and Fort William before returning to Alltshellach.
-After dinner we enjoy an illustrated presentation on capturing the landscape, a review of today’s photography and an open discussion.
+After a hearty breakfast we catch the ferry over Loch Linnhe, taking the road north, stopping for views across the loch towards mighty Ben Nevis.
+We journey on around Loch Eil, diverting to Glenfinnan before continuing to Corpach and the Caledonian Canal at Neptune’s Staircase.
+After dinner a review of today’s photography and an open discussion.

 What to bring